 At Bolshaw, Phonics is taught four times each week for 45 minutes to all children in EYFS and KS1.
-All children in school also have a daily reading for pleasure time, which is separate from the English lesson.
+All children in school also have reading for pleasure time, at least three times each week which is separate from the English lesson.
 Quality texts are used in daily English lessons, alongside story maps and drama activities to help embed the texts.

-Story time happens at least three times each week to stimulate the children's imagination and expand their understanding of the world.
-This builds many foundational skills, introduces vocabulary and provides a model of fluent and expressive reading.
+Story time happens at least three times each week for enjoyment, stimulate the children's imagination and expand their understanding of the world.
+This builds many foundational skills, introduces vocabulary and provides a model of fluent, expressive reading and a love for books.